blbadger/blbadger.github.io/nonlinear-dimension.md

 ### Nonlinearity and problem solving

 Nonlinear systems are not additive (see above), meaning that they cannot be broken down into parts and re-assembled again.
-As we have seen for fractals, attempting to isolate a small portion of a nonlinear map may simply lead to the presence of the entire map in miniature (a property called self-similarity).
+As we have seen for fractals, attempting to isolate a small portion of a nonlinear map may simply lead to the presence of the entire map in miniature.

 Now this is a serious challenge to any attempt to understand nonlinear systems because so much of human thought (or at least current problem solving thought) operates by the principle of additivity.
 For example, if one builds a house then the a foundation is made, the walls go up, and the roof is set.
 Or if a computer program is written, each individual variable is defined and operations are enumerated.
 The same is true of practically every discipline of knowledge: smaller pieces are added together to make the final outcome.